dariocravero/padrino-gemified-apps/README.md

 Then there's `access-gemified-app-without-padrino`; a ruby script that loads the gemified app to access the model.

-Finally, there's `another-app` which a regular Padrino app that just loads `gemified-app` to use its model.
+Finally, there's `another-app` which is a regular Padrino app that just loads `gemified-app` to use its model.

 ## Problems with the current Padrino setup